**Page updated 11-09-2020**

 More information on the Task Force, and information on how to get involved, is now on our dedicated page.

-The initiative was first proposed at the most recent RSS Council meeting and follows our statement regarding the Covid-19 pandemic in which our President, Professor Deborah Ashby, acknowledged that 'the statistical community has a key role to play'.
+The initiative was first proposed at the RSS Council meeting in March 2020 and followed our statement regarding the Covid-19 pandemic in which RSS's President, Professor Deborah Ashby, acknowledged that 'the statistical community has a key role to play'.

 A key aim of the task force is to ensure that the RSS can contribute its collective expertise to UK national and devolved governments and public bodies, regarding statistical issues during the Covid-19 pandemic.